Position

 Responsibilities:

-• Assist in the development and documentation of business processes and workflows.
+• Assist in the development, implementation, and maintenance of business processes.

-• Collaborate with cross-functional teams to gather process-related data and insights.
+• Collaborate with various departments to gather and analyze process-related data.

 Qualifications

-• Strong understanding of business process management and improvement methodologies.
+• Strong understanding of business processes and continuous improvement methodologies.

 • Excellent analytical and problem-solving skills.